wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

    It is expected that blocks with similar contents will be hashed to the same fingerprint.
    And all blocks with the same hash value can be deduplicated regardless of the slight difference.

+3. Doppleganger uses a hash table as the data array, i.e., the tag array cannot directly address the data array.
+Instead, tag array only maps addresses to fingerprint values (i.e., block identities), and then the fingerprint is used to probe the data array hash table.
+The latter is just a standard implementation of a hardware hash table.

 This paper proposes Doppleganger, an approximately compressed cache design.
 The paper noted that logical LLC capacity